A Look At The Apple TV Set Top Box

 The device is so tiny that it’s almost in danger of being pulled around any surface by its cables.
 Fortunately, the cable comes beautifully wrapped and presented in typical Apple fashion, curled up and lying nice and flat.

-All this is great news, as it means a wave goodbye to all those endless hours hunched over your laptop or PC to watch a film or your favourite show.
+All this is great news, as it means a wave goodbye to all those endless hours hunched over your laptop or PC to watch a film or your favorite show.
 Now you can simply kick back on your sofa, pop some popcorn and let the Apple TV do all the work.
 And the possibilities are endless.
 The Apple TV can be hooked up to any monitor or TV, so you could effectively create your own home cinema with a 50″+ screen linked up to a surround sound system of your choice, and you’ll be ready to go.
 Just ensure that you have a fast internet connection, and you can check this with a broadband speed test.

 In the box you’ll also find the wonderfully simplistic, elegant and solidly-built aluminium Apple TV remote.
 With seven button and four directions on the D-pad, it isn’t the greatest device for typing in emails or navigating around as a keyboard, but once you have bypassed the initial set-up, there’s seldom any reason to use it as such.
 What’s more, you can download the Remote App on your iPad, iPhone or iPod Touch devices to control the Apple TV , ingenious.
 You only need to swipe up and down and tap the screen to navigate around the menus, while using the onscreen touch keyboard for typing.
 One thing you can’t do, however, is connect a keyboard, wired or via Bluetooth, which is disappointing.